atinsley67/bearbicycletouring.github.io/_posts/2016-05-21-weve-been-busy.md

 [Pure Energy Cycling](www.pureenergycycling.com) are a kick-ass bike shop in Lambertville, NJ.
 As well as being an excellent bike shop, they run a pro women's road racing team and do a load of work supporting the local cycling community.
 We're pleased to say they are helping us with a number of key things which will go into making this a reality.

 We already mentioned [Vie13](www.vie13.com) who are producing bibs and jerseys for us.
-Another showcase of the excellent local businesses in the area, Vie13 are run by a husband/wife team of world class cycling and speed skating athletes.
+Another showcase of the excellent small business, Vie13 are run by a husband/wife team of world class cycling and speed skating athletes.
 Their line of cycling gear reflects their background and we couldn't be more excited to be riding in it soon.

-Finally, [NJ Bike tours](www.njbiketours.com) is another great local business we've had the pleasure of working with.
-The founder, Jake was brought up on a bike in Belgium and shares our passion for cycling community and lifestyle.
-His tours offer a unique farm to table experience of the NJ countryside based out of Princeton and make the perfect day out if you want a more casual day on the bike to experience great locally produced food at NJ farms, vineyard tours, and more.